 The moving wire coil weighs 4 kg, has a diameter of 43 cm and requires about 1.4 km of wire.

 The NIST-4 uses a custom-built, 1,000-kg permanent-magnet system.
 It produces a 0.55 Tesla magnetic field (approximately 10,000 times greater than Earth’s magnetic field) into which the coil is immersed.
 The components are made from iron and an alloy of samarium and cobalt.
 Because the coil is situated within this enclosure, it is completely shielded from environmental magnetic fields, so a non-magnetic laboratory is not required as it was for its predecessor, NIST-3.

 The permanent-magnet configuration allows the new apparatus to be more compact than previous designs that used superconducting magnets.
 The balance is shorter, which makes it easier to service and align.
-And its location places it within easy access for scientists to NIST’s voltage and resistance laboratories in which the national values for the volt and the ohm (the unit of electrical resistance) are realized.
+And its location allows scientists easy access to NIST’s voltage and resistance laboratories, in which the national values for the volt and the ohm (the unit of electrical resistance) are realized.
 That proximity is important to the Kibble balance experiment since it relies on both those measurements.

 The National Institute of Standards and Technology (NIST) takes on the #MannequinChallenge at its world-famous watt balance which aims to help provide a modern definition of the kilogram, the international unit of mass.
 NIST staff: Andrew Koffman (with the Lego watt balance), Ben Stein (opening the door), Chad Boutin (interviewer), Stephan Schlamminger (being interviewed), Natasha Hanacek (doing makeup), Jennifer Lee (behind the camera), Darine Haddad (in bunny suit), Frank Seifert (in bunny suit), Julian Stirling, Shamith Payagala (in the helmet), and Bryan Waltrip.